zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/5-pack-and-ship-service-composite.md

 ### **Summary**

 This completes Module 5.
+You've successfully:

+1. Created a new project PackAndShipService
+2. Created a SOA REST inbound interface using Shipping as a resource
+3. Built a SOA-BPEL (as process flow) to
+* set the status of the order shipped
+* update the status of the order
+* send an email to the customer that the order has been shipped
+4. Add a composite sensor fo the ShippingProvider
+5. Tested the service in JDeveloper
+6. Inspect the process flow instance being tracked in the enterprise manager

  The next module will build the fulfillment order service, which identifies the shipping provider and calls the pack and ship service.

 [Click here to navigate to Module 6](6-order-fullfilment.md)

-### **Learn More** - *Useful Links*
+### **Learn More - useful Links** ###

 - SOA suite on Marketplace  https://cloudmarketplace.oracle.com/marketplace/en_US/listing/70268091
 - Community  https://cloudcustomerconnect.oracle.com/